ryanbaldwin/Restivus/README.md

 ```

 ## More Info
 Over the coming weeks I'll be writing a full fledged Wiki on the various how-to's and such of Restivus.
 So stay tuned.
-In the meantime I encourage you to [go peruse the Docs](docs/index.html).
+In the meantime I encourage you to [go peruse the Docs](docs/index.html) (likely best to clone the repo locally and view the files there, as GitHub is just going to show you the source).